On the conductor of cohomological transforms: Spectral sequence argument

-One says that \emph{the spectral sequence degenerates at the $E_j$-level} (where $j=2$ or $3$) if $d_j^{p,q}=0$ for all $p$, $q\geq 0$.
-When this is the case, the formalism gives (among other things) the following relation between the $E_{j}^{p,q}$ and the spaces $E^n$: we have for all $n\geq 0$, an isomorphism
+One says that \emph{the spectral sequence degenerates at the $E_j$-level} (where $j=2$ or $3$) if $d_i^{p,q}=0$ for all $p$, $q\geq 0$ and $i\geq j$.
+When this is the case, the formalism gives (among other things) the following relation between the $E_{j}^{p,q}$ and the spaces $E^n$: we have for all $n\geq 0$, a (non-canonical) isomorphism

 of $k$-vector spaces.
 (There is often more structure involved, but this will suffice for us.)

 Furthermore, whether the spectral sequence degenerates at the $E_2$ or $E_3$ level or not, there is an exact sequence